Walter May • Selected Works • 1990-2000

 Detail of the sheet metal model of the Duomo.

 View of a portion of the installation "Our Nature" at Neutral Ground, Regina.
 A network of galvanized electrical boxes and cable describes a maze like diagram on the wall.
-The diagram is interrupted by several "Ghosts" comprised of inverted small trees which carry ecclesiastical candles.
+The diagram is interrupted by several "Ghosts" comprised of inverted small trees which support ecclesiastical candles.

 Detail of central portion of the "Our Nature" installation with two "Ghosts".